 Conclusion

-This study examined the effects that increasing SST and surface ocean pH will have on the environmental suitability of the global ocean for shallow-water coral reefs by the end of the century, and implications for MPA protection of reefs and their biodiversity.
-These results, and how the coverage is changed based on IUCN categories, can help to inform future conservation and management priorities for coral reefs in the face of climate change.
+This study examined the effects that increasing SST and surface ocean pH will have on the environmental suitability of the global ocean for existing shallow-water coral reefs by the end of the century, and implications for MPA protection of reefs and their biodiversity.
+These results, and how MPA coverage changes based on IUCN categories, can help to inform future conservation and management priorities for coral reefs in the face of climate change.
 Particularly striking was that 95.4% of total coral reef area was projected to be beyond SST and pH thresholds by 2090-2100 under a high-emissions scenario, with the total area of existing coral reefs protected by MPAs estimated to decline by 91%.
-As coral reefs are important ecosystems, benefiting many worldwide through their socio-economic goods and services (Hughes et al. 2017), it is important that their effective conservation and management be prioritized under the enormous threat of climate change.
+However, the benefits of mitigation were also pronounced, with XXX% remaining in suitable habitat and YYY coverage by MPAs.
+Coral reefs are important ecosystems both in terms of their biodiversity and their provision of socio-economic goods and services (Hughes et al. 2017).
+Prioritizing effective coral reef conservation and management under the threat of climate change remains both crucial and challenging, with drastic losses in area of suitable habitat without serious attempts at climate change mitigation.

 References